Marvel's Shang-Chi Wins Third Straight Box Office Weekend

-Shang-Chi and the Legend of the Ten Rings is the highest-grossing film released during the pandemic at the domestic box office and is nearing a total gross of $200 million.
-The latest Marvel Studios movie has spent an entire month atop the box office, beginning with its record-breaking Labor Day opening weekend, Shang-Chi and the Legend of the Ten Rings‘ domestic box office total now stands at $196.5 million, surpassing the running total of the previous Marvel Cinematic Universe release, .
-Shang-Chi and the Legend of the Ten Rings has been bolstered by a strong critical reception and fan response.
+Shang-Chi and the Legend of the Ten Rings is now the highest-grossing film released during the pandemic at the domestic box office.
+After an entire month atop the box office, starting with a record-breaking Labor Day opening weekend, Shang-Chi and the Legend of the Ten Rings‘ domestic box office total now stands at $196 million.
+That’s enough to surpass the running total of fellow Marvel Cinematic Universe release .
+In addition to its chart-topping box office performance, Shang-Chi and the Legend of the Ten Rings has garnered a solid critical reception and fan response.
 ComicBook.com’s Jamie Jirak awarded the film a 4.5-out-of-5 review:

 “Shang-Chi and the Legend of the Ten Rings is one of the Marvel Cinematic Universe’s best origin stories to date, filled with stunningly choreographed action, unexpected laughs, and a whole lot of heart,” she writes.
 “Even if you’re unfamiliar with the Shang-Chi comics, this film is worth seeing on the big screen.
 And be sure to stick around for both the mid-credits and post-credits scenes, which are guaranteed to please any Marvel fan.
 With the addition of Simu Liu, Awkwafina, and Meng’er Zhang, the future of the MCU is looking bright.”